Howard Frankland Bridge: Reconstruction of the bridge

-Overall construction on this large project began in fall 2020 and completion is expected in late 2025.
-A completely new bridge will carry southbound traffic.
-Once that bridge is completed, the existing southbound bridge will be converted to carry northbound traffic.
-When all traffic is moved to the final alignment, the existing northbound bridge will be removed.
-The newly built bridge for southbound traffic will include a separate pathway for pedestrian and bicycle traffic, and additional vehicle traffic lanes.
+Overall construction on this large project began in fall 2020 and completion is expected in spring 2026.
+The new southbound bridge opened to traffic on March 25th 2025, and northbound traffic was moved to the previously existing southbound bridge on July 9, 2025.
+The previously existing 1960s northbound bridge will be removed by spring of 2026.
+The newly built bridge for southbound traffic will include a separate pathway for pedestrian and bicycle traffic, and tolled express lanes for both directions.